Have you ever used a bubble mask? If you don’t know what I’m talking about, you’re in for a treat.

 “That’s so freaking cool!,” I squealed in delight as bubbles started covering my entire face.
 I had just slathered on Elizavecca Carbonated Bubble Clay Mask.
 In the pot, it looked like your ordinary, muddy clay mask.
 But as soon as you put it on, it starts foaming into a bubbly lather that turns your face into a cloud.

 But is it effective, too?
 I mean, do the bubbles do anything – apart from making you reach for your phone to take a selfie?
 No matter how cool something is, when it comes to skincare, I want a mask who gives my skin a pick-me-up, helps fight wrinkles, and deeply hydrate my skin.
 Can bubble masks do all that?
 Let’s see what the science says:

-How The Heck Do Oxygen Masks Work?
+How Do Bubble Masks Work?

 The simplest way I can explain it is to think of bubble masks as soda water.
 When you open your can of Coke, the pressure drops, releasing gas that makes it fizzy and bubbly.
 The difference?
 Soda water uses carbon dioxide gas, a gas that dissolves in water.
 Skincare prefers oxygen.
 But oxygen doesn’t dissolve in water that well.

+Enter perfluorocarbons.
+Perfluoro… what?!
 Perfluorocarbons are a family of chemicals that dissolve 20x more oxygen than water.
 You put the oxygenated perfluorocarbons in the can and seal them in a pressurised bottle.
 (Fun Fact: if the mask is thick enough, no pressure needed).
 When you put the mask on your face, the oxygen turns back into gas, creating little bubbles all over your face.
 Cool, huh?

 P.S.
-The most common perfluorocarbons in skincare are methyl perfluorobutyl ether and perfluorodecalin but anything with “perfluoro” in the name will do the job.
+The most common perfluorocarbons in skincare are methyl perfluorobutyl ether and perfluorodecalin, but anything with “perfluoro” in the name will do the job.

 What Does Oxygen Do For Your Skin?